antarctica/ansible-apache/README.md

 * Optionally configures virtual host for HTTPS connections, if a non-default document root is used the virtual host will be configured to point to this location.
 * The app user is made a member of the `www-data` group and ownership of the default document root is set to the 'app' user.
 * Default content is removed (for use with a default document root).
-* Optionally adds support for a single alias, for compatibility with production environments.
 * Optionally allows non-default ports and IP bindings to be set (i.e. listening for local connections only or setting port 80 to 8080).
 * Provides 'markers' for adding additional configuration to default and default-ssl configuration files
+* Optionally adds support for a single alias, for compatibility with some types of production environments - this is deprecated!

 ## Availability

 This role is designed for internal use but if useful can be shared publicly.

 ## Usage

+### Deprecated features

+The following features are deprecated within this role.
+They will be removed in the next major version.

+* Support for aliases
+* Support for Ubuntu 12.0 or lower

 ### Requirements